On the convergence of higher-order orthogonality iteration

 \begin{definition}[block-nondegeneracy] A feasible solution $\vA$ of \eqref{eq:hosvd2} is block-nondegenerate if $\sigma_{r_n}(\vG_n)>\sigma_{r_n+1}(\vG_n),\,\forall n$, where

 \end{definition}

-\begin{remark} In general, we are only able to claim convergence with existence of a block-nondegenerate limit point.
-The original HOOI method can deviate from a critical point if it is block-nondegenerate.
+\begin{remark} In general, we are only able to claim convergence with existence of a block-nondegenerate cluster point.
+The original HOOI method can deviate from a critical point if it is not block-nondegenerate.
 To see this, suppose $\bar{\vA}$ is a block-wise maximizer and thus a critical point.
 Assume $\sigma_{r_1}(\bar{\vG}_1)=\sigma_{r_1+1}(\bar{\vG}_1)$.
 Let the original HOOI method start from $\bar{\vA}$ and update the first factor to $\tilde{\vA}_1$.
 Then $\tilde{\vA}_1$ may not span the same subspace as that by $\bar{\vA}_1$ because $\bar{\vG}_1$ has more than one dominant $r_1$-dimensional left singular subspaces.
 Therefore, we cannot guarantee the convergence of the learned multilinear subspace. \end{remark}

 The rest of the paper is organized as follows.
-Section \ref{sec:subseq} shows subsequence convergence of the greedy HOOI.
-In section \ref{sec:glb-cvg}, global convergence of the greedy HOOI is established under the assumption of the existence of a block-nondegenerate limit point.
+In section \ref{sec:analysis}, global sequence convergence of the greedy HOOI is established under the assumption of the existence of a block-nondegenerate cluster point.
 The convergence of the original HOOI is shown in section \ref{sec:pf-of-main}.
 Finally, section \ref{sec:discussion} concludes the paper.